pbuckner/x-plane_plugins/XPython/docs/source/development/modules/plugin.rst

 .. py:function:: enumerateFeatures(enumerator, refCon)

   :param Callable enumerator: callback function (see below)
-  :param Any refCon: Reference constanct for callback
+  :param Any refCon: Reference constant for callback
   :return: None

   This routine immediately calls your *enumerator* callback once for each feature that this